WGBH/stock-sales-2/app/views/collections/sports.md

 Did you know that WGBH was the first television channel to broadcast professional tennis in the US in 1968?

-Our sports collection is mainly archival and features footage from to the 1960s and 1970s (when WGBH had a sports unit) with a smattering of content thereafter until current day.
+Our sports collection is mainly archival and features footage from the 1960s and 1970s (when WGBH had a sports unit) with a smattering of content thereafter until current day.
 Sports represented include U. S Professional Tennis (John McEnroe, Arthur Ashe and Martina Navratilova), Championship Skating (Nancy Kerrigan, Brian